‘Tis the Season . . . For Taxes: 5 Essential Tax Tips For Freelancers

 In a similar vein, tax time will be much easier if you keep yourself organized throughout the year, and then leave yourself some time to double-check that you have everything set to go before you file.

 From the tax forms and tracking of your income to logging your expenses and keeping the necessary receipts, there’s a lot to keep organized when you’re a freelancer.

-However, it’s important that you get your hands on the correct forms that you need to file your taxes the right way.
+However, it’s important that you get your hands on the correct forms that you need.
 And there’s one that many people often forget about: their self-employment tax, which covers Social Security and Medicare.

-If you worked for a traditional employer, your company would deduct from your paycheck, match that contribution, and then send taxes to the IRS.
-But as a freelancer, you’re left to cover both the employer and the employee share – which is where self-employment tax comes into play.
+If you worked for a traditional employer, your company would deduct taxes from your paycheck, match that contribution, and then send taxes to the IRS.
+But as a freelancer, you’re left to cover both the employer and the employee share, which is where self-employment tax comes into play.

 As the Social Security Administration tells us, you need to complete the following federal tax forms by April 15 after any year in which you have net earnings of $400 or more:

 - Form 1040 (U.S. Individual Income Tax Return)

 - Schedule C (Profit or Loss from Business) or Schedule F (Profit or Loss from Farming) as appropriate

 - Schedule SE (Self-Employment Tax)